 Before pottery - I was burning out.
 Let me take you on my journey.

 It was February 2019.
-I was studying at Lancaster University and struggling to keep my stress levels at bay.
-I've always struggled with anxiety and stress.
+I was studying statistics at Lancaster University and struggling to keep my stress levels at bay.
+I have always struggled with anxiety and stress.
+To be completely honest depression had taken over for a lot of my 20s and returning to University at 30 felt like a last ditch attempt at reclaiming my life.

-I decided to stretch my creative legs and go to an introduction to pottery night class.
-And, when I arrived, I felt intimidated.
+When I arrived, I felt intimidated.
 The other class members all looked so... creative.
-"I'm a 'mathematician'.
-I have no place being there.
-I don't have an inspired bone in my body."
+My self talk was destructive: "I'm not an artist.
+I have no place being here.
+I don't have an creative bone in my body."

 The focus, instead, was on turning up, on who wanted milk in their coffee.
-The focus was on humans.
+The focus was on finally on humans, not production..
 Humans just muddling along, taking time for themselves to make the same things our ancestors have been making for tens of thousands of years: cups, bowls, and art.

 As I got more and more obsessed with pottery, I joined the community studio.
 Pottery didn't save me from the next stress induced sick leave, but it did give me a purpose while I was off work.
 I would cycle to Halton Mill (my nearest studio), clean the floors, learn to throw on a pottery wheel and reclaim clay.
 I was strong, part of a community, healthy and getting ready to return to my studies.

 And then.. disaster struck.
 At the end of November I had a cardiac arrest.
 I was 31 years old.
 I was in intensive care on life support for days - and woke up not knowing what had happened.
-My boyfriend and one of his best friends saved my life by ringing 999 and performing CPR.
 The doctors still don't know what caused it.

 I ended up in hospital for 3 weeks.
-At the beginning the nurses had to help me wash my hair, and my memory had gone entirely, so I kept asking friends and family what had happened.
+At the beginning the nurses had to help me wash my hair, and my short term memory had gone entirely, so I kept asking friends and family what had happened.
 Over and over again.
 I was lost.
 Friends and family were amazing, and my boyfriend only left my side to sleep, but, I still cried myself to sleep every night.
 My friends brought me a book, "The boy, the mole, the fox and the horse" by Charlie Mackesy, some watercolours and paintbrushes.
-I started to paint directly in the book.
-Art and love got me through this difficult time.
+I started to paint directly in the book, and slowly realised that I was finally living what I had learnt in that first pottery class.
+I was spending my days with people.
+People just muddling along.

-After I got out of hospital, I had a couple of months to recover before Covid.
-I had got to the point where I could cycle to the pottery studio, but as soon as lockdown rolled round I quickly discovered that my fear of going to hospital again prevented me from going far from home.
-I had no access to a kiln - I had to learn how to continue creating without it.
+After I got out of hospital, I had a couple of months of recovery time before the 2020 Covid19 lockdowns began.
+My cardiac rehab got me to the point where I could cycle to the pottery studio, but as March rolled round I quickly discovered that my fear of going to hospital again prevented me from venturing far from home.
+I had no access to a kiln and I had to learn how to continue creating without it.

-It's like us - we come out stronger after adversity.
-Pit firing also asks you to let go of perfectionism - something I've always really struggled with.
+In this way, pit firing asks you to let go of perfectionism - something I've always really struggled with.
 Imperfection is what makes these pots, and ourselves, beautiful and unique.
-I also managed to get an old kiln refurbished when the strictest lock down measures eased - so I'm now able to fire work!
+When the first lockdown eased, I managed to get an old kiln refurbished to fire glazed work at home, but I continue to make pit fired work.
+Both for myself, and for people like me.
+People who need a reminder that they are beautiful because of their imperfection."

-During Covid I have also been walking in our local woods.
-People of all ages have been leaving painted stones and bark for others to find.
-This emotional connection to others has been so vital for me throughout lockdown.
-In return I have been offering clay for those who want to try making something at home.
+After my fear of hospital eased, I spent a lot of time walking in our local woods.
+People of all ages had been leaving painted stones and bark for others to find.
+This emotional connection to others was so vital for me throughout 2020.
+In return I collaborated with Holm Cafe to set up "Clay at Holm".
+Through this we offered clay for those who want to try making something at home.
 The response to this project has been incredible, and shown a clear demand for craft/art as a form of therapy during these difficult times.

 Being good enough is enough,